Click on a question below to view the answer.

 Q?
 How Can I Help?

-Please fill out the volunteer form online after you register.
-Also, upon arrival, you may sign up to help while at the festival.
+Once you register for The Rehearsal please sign up for volunteer spots on your Attendee Registration Dashboard (Join Us).
+Also, upon arrival, you may sign up to help fill any remaining spots.
 Of course, please feel free to pitch in where ever you see a need.

 Q?
 Who Will Be Speaking at the Feast?